project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/cust_sunbird.md

 ---
 This section will explain how to give a custom look and feel for Sunbird.

-### Configuration to customize Sunbird Assets
+## Configuration to customize Sunbird Assets

 Sunbird supports customization of home page, logo, and icon for the portal.

-These customizations can be loaded by mounting the volume containing the customizations into the docker container.
-For loading the volume containing the customizations to docker container follow these steps:
+These customizations can be loaded by mounting the volume containing the customizations into the docker container.For loading the volume containing the customizations to docker container follow these steps:

 Uncomment and set the value for the variable `player_tenant_dir` in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`.
 For example, `player_tenant_dir: /data/extensions/tenant`.